On Realistic Target Coverage by Autonomous Drones: The Coverage Problem

-\textbf{Coverage Model:} A sensor $S_i$ is said to fully cover a target $T_j$ if the following conditions apply: (Figure~\ref{fig:camera_target}): 1) $T_j$ falls in the FOV of $S_i$ which means that it is neither too far nor too close and that a line segment from $S_i$ to any point on $T_j$ do not intersect any other target or obstacle.
-2) The angle between $\overrightarrow{D_j}$ and $\overrightarrow{M_j S_i}$ is $< \pi/2$, meaning that $S_i$ can capture frontal views of $T_j$.
+A sensor $S_i$ is said to fully cover a target $T_j$ if the following conditions apply: 1) $T_j$ falls in the FOV of $S_i$ which means that it is neither too far nor too close and that a line segment from $S_i$ to any point on $T_j$ does not intersect any other target or obstacle.
+2) The angle between $\overrightarrow{D_j}$ and $\overrightarrow{M_j P_i}$ is $\leq \pi/2$, meaning that $S_i$ can capture frontal views of $T_j$.
+See Figure~\ref{fig:camera_target} for a summary.